ivuorinen/starred/README.md

 - [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
 - [lightpanda-io/browser](https://github.com/lightpanda-io/browser) - Lightpanda: the headless browser designed for AI and automation
-- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

 ## Misc